carammel/python-sample-vscode-flask-tutorial/README.md

 # Python/Flask Turtorial Sample for VS Code

-* This sample contains the completed program from the tutorial, make sure to visit the link: [Using Flask in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).
+* This sample contains the completed program from the tutorial [Using Flask in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).
 Intermediate steps are not included.

 To run the sample: